Bioconductor/bioconductor.org/content/developers/package-submission.md

-If the developer had made an error and not bumped the version from 0.99.1 to 0.99.2, then the package would be built by the nightly build process, but the new version would not propogate to the public repository. `biocLite("DemoPackage")` would return the old version 0.99.1 of the package.
+If the developer had made an error and not bumped the version from 0.99.1 to 0.99.2, then the package would be built by the nightly build process, but the new version would not propagate to the public repository. `biocLite("DemoPackage")` would return the old version 0.99.1 of the package.